Skip to content

 How do you handle tools that span multiple categories?

 Some tools, like Checkmarx One or Veracode, offer capabilities across SAST, DAST, SCA, and IAST.
-We review each capability on its respective category page and on its own tool page.
+I review each capability on its respective category page and on its own tool page.
 The tool appears in every category where it has a distinct product offering.

 Who writes the reviews?